MiniZinc/libminizinc/en/solvers.rst

 Solving Technologies and Solver Backends
 ========================================

 The ``minizinc`` tool can use various solver backends for a given model.
-Some solvers are separate executables that are called by ``minizinc`` and passed the name of a FlatZinc file; other solvers are part of the ``minizinc`` binary (either hard-coded or loaded as a dynamic library or "plugin").
-This chapter summarises usage options available for various target solvers that come bundled with the standard MiniZinc binaries.
-You can find instructions for installing these solvers from source code in :ref:`ch-installation_detailed`.
+Some solvers are separate executables that are called by ``minizinc`` and passed the name of a FlatZinc file;
+other solvers are part of the ``minizinc`` binary (either hard-coded or loaded as a dynamic library or "plugin").
+Some solvers are part of the binary MiniZinc distribution, others have to be installed separately.
+You can find instructions for installing these solvers from source code and integrating into the ``minizinc`` tool in :ref:`ch-installation_detailed`.
+This chapter summarises usage options available for various target solvers.

 The help text of ``minizinc`` shows a list of configured solver backends and their tags.
 You can see solver-specific command-line options by running